wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 * If the optimized resistance values are near the maximum value specified in `GA.prep`, it is recommended that you increase the maximum value and rerun the optimization.
 * If the optimization seems to end very quickly (e.g., <40 iterations), you may want to increase the probability of mutation (`pmutation`) and/or the probability of crossover (`pcrossover`).
 These can be adjusted using `GA.prep`.
 I have not extensively tested these settings to determine optimal values, but found that the current defaults (mutation = 0.10, crossover = 0.85) have generally worked quite well with simulated data and produced reproducible estimates with real data.
 * Any and all settings of the `ga` function can be adjusted or customized.
 The main change made from the default setting for optimization of resistance surfaces was to use the "gareal_blxCrossover" method.
 This greatly improved the search of parameter space.
+* As mentioned abover concerning single surface optimization: this is stichastic optimization process and optimized value will likely differ from run to run.
+Despite the time involved, it is advised to run all optimizations at least twice to confirm parameter estimates.

 ### Summary
 Hopefully this simple vignette/tutorial has adequately demonstrated the functions present in this package and how they can be used together to optimize resistance surfaces in isolation or in combination.
 To some degree, it remains a challenge to accurately determine the absolute maximum resistance value of surfaces.
 These methods require no *a priori* assumptions by the researcher.
 Optimization is conducted solely on the genetic distance data provided.
-While this approach certainly isn't without its flaws, and over fitting is always a concern, hopefully these methods will be accessible and useful to others.
-Development and advancement of these methods will continue as long as there is interest and there remains a need.
+The goal of this package is to make these methods accessible and useful to others.
+Development and advancement will continue as long as there is interest and there remains a need.
 Please contact me (<bill.peterman@gmail.com>) if you encounter issues with any of these functions, need assistance with interpretation, or would like other features added.

 ### Acknowledgements